-Blocking individual countries can be configured on the Threat Management Dashboard section of the controller.
+Blocking individual countries can be configured on the Threat Management Dashboard section.
 Blocking is as easy as navigating to the map, clicking on a country, and confirming by clicking "Block".

 Unblocking a country can be by performed on the Threat Management Dashboard by navigating to the left side of the map on the Overview tab.
 A list of blocked countries will be populated.
 Simply hover over the county that is to be unblocked and an "unblock" option will appear.
 Select "unblock" and the country will be taken off of the list.

-The UniFi Network controller allows configuring the GeoIP filtering traffic direction.
+UniFi Network allows configuring the GeoIP filtering traffic direction.
 Follow the steps below: